michaelb/sniprun/README.md

 (the exact same thing can also be done on **compiled** languages such as Rust, to the relevant support level's extent)

-> Note: SnipRun is still under development, so expect new features to be introduced quickly, but also some other things may change and break your worflow.
+> Note: SnipRun is still under development, so expect new features to be introduced quickly, but also some other things may change and break your workflow.

 ## What does it do ?